Skip to Content

 Why is the Hawksbill Sea Turtle Endangered?

-The hawksbill sea turtle is threatened because, like other marine turtles, it spends a lot of time on beaches that have been cleared for humans.
-The natural home for the hawksbill turtle is the forest edge over sandy beaches – but now these only exist in small numbers.
-When hawksbill turtles swim out to feed in shallow waters they are vulnerable to being caught by fishermen and hooked on lines or nets, or harmed by pollution.
+The hawksbill sea turtle is threatened because, like other marine turtles, it spends much time on beaches cleared for humans.
+The natural home for the hawksbill turtle is the forest edge over sandy beaches – but now, these only exist in small numbers.
+When hawksbill turtles swim out to feed in shallow waters, they are vulnerable to being caught by fishermen, hooked on lines or nets, or harmed by pollution.

 Where Does the Hawksbill Sea Turtle Live?

 The hawksbill sea turtle usually lives in the tropical waters of the Atlantic, Pacific, and Indian Oceans.
-The hawksbill is found in temperate seas primarily in three areas: off the coast of West Africa, along much of Central America’s Caribbean coast and parts of Panama’s Pacific coast.
+However, it is also found in temperate seas, primarily off the coast of West Africa, along much of Central America’s Caribbean coast, and parts of Panama’s Pacific coast.

-The hawksbill spends less time than other turtles at sea because it prefers coastal environments where they can find plenty to eat as well as a safe place to dig nests for laying eggs that provide protection from predators.
+The hawksbill spends less time than other turtles at sea because it prefers coastal environments where they can find plenty to eat as well as a safe place to dig nests for laying eggs that protect from predators.

 What Does the Hawksbill Sea Turtle Look Like?